 How can I get urgent help for my mental health?

-You could be very worried about thoughts of suicide or self-harm, or be experiencing mania or psychosis.
+You could be experiencing thoughts of suicide or self-harm, or be experiencing mania or psychosis.
+Psychosis can include hearing or seeing things that are not real.

 You may have seriously harmed yourself or feel like others are at risk.